island-rush/CapstoneSpring2018/README.md

 -Add troops to board
 -Delete troops from board
 -Move troops from cell to cell along board based on unit's move allowance.

+(spencer's todo)
+use session variable to figure out red team or blue team (set up in the game_login_verify)
+    then access the game in the database, it has a field for who's turn it is match these values up to determine if a player is allowed to make a turn possibly lock out moving or doing things if player is waiting for turn after submitting, javascript to lock out stuff (using ajax to wait for update in database) after submitting a turn, set an update flag in the database for the other person to check event_handler_2